 The Political Climate in Snellville, GA is Leaning liberal.

 Gwinnett County, GA is Leaning liberal.
-In Gwinnett County, GA 50.2% of the people voted Democrat in the last presidential election, 44.4% voted Republican, and the remaining 5.4% voted Independent.
+In Gwinnett County, GA 50.2% of the people voted Democrat in the last presidential election, 44.4% voted for the Republican Party, and the remaining 5.4% voted Independent.

 Gwinnett county flipped Democratic in the most recent Presidential election, after voting Republican in the previous four.